shubhamchandak94/ProtographLDPC/methods-regular.md

     l[i] = i % h
 ```

-Because this list always consists of <strong>w</strong> sets of <strong>[0, c)</strong>, the list is guaranteed to be of a length which could populate every single column with a constant number of 1s.
-This enforcement comes at the expense of the horizontal regularity: no enforcement of constant row weightages is maintained in this implementation.
-This produces a vertically regular code matrix that is not necessarily horizontally regular.
+Because this list always consists of <strong>w</strong> sets of <strong>[0, c)</strong>, the list is guaranteed to be of a length n such that n entries can be placed within the matrix without compromising the vertical regularity.

-This algorithm provides a code by which decoding is made slightly more even.
-Every codeword bit is protected by an equal number of parity check equations, therefore the distribution of code protection is tends to be more uniform.
+This enforcement of vertical regularity comes at the expense of the horizontal regularity: no enforcement of constant row weightages is maintained in this implementation.
+In doing so, this algorithm provides a code by which decoding is made slightly more even.
+Every codeword bit is protected by an equal number of parity check equations, therefore the distribution of code protection tends to uniformity.

 ### populate-rows

-The populate-columsn matrix performs the same operations.
-Simply put if the blank code is transposed and populated according to populate-columns, then the result is transposed, the effect will be the same as if the matrix were constructed using populate-rows.
+The populate-columns matrix performs the same operations.
+Simply put, if the blank code before population is transposed and populated according to populate-columns, then the result is transposed, the effect will be the same as if the matrix were constructed using populate-rows.

 As is suggested, this construction enforces constant row weightages on the resultaning code.
-This implementation is included for the purposes of experimentation.